JoranJix/Undressify/README.md

 ## Bug Reporting

-If you discover a bug or a problem, please open an issue here on GitHub!<br>
+If you discover a bug or a problem, please open an issue here on GitHub! or send a notecard to Miko Astral<br>
 Same goes for feature requests.<br>

 ## Changelog